 Audit of the financial statements 2.
-Audit of the financial statements The scope of our audit and the results of our opinion Management's proposed response.
-Our audit was conducted in accordance with the requirements of the Code, and International Standards on Auditing (ISAs).
+Audit of the financial statements The scope of our audit and the results of our opinion Our audit was conducted in accordance with the requirements of the Code, and International Standards on Auditing (ISAs).
 The purpose of our audit is to provide reasonable assurance to users that the financial statements are free from material error.
-We do this by expressing an opinion on whether the statements are prepared, in all material respects, in line with the financial reporting framework applicable to the Trust and whether they give a true and fair view of the Trust's financial position as at 31 March 2021 and of its financial performance for the year then ended.
-Our audit report, issued on 14 June 2021 gave an unqualified opinion on the financial statements for the year ended 31 March 2021 as follows: "In our opinion, the financial statements:

-- give a true and fair view of the financial position of the Trust as at 31 March 2021 and of the Trust's income and expenditure for the year then ended; - have been properly prepared in accordance with the Department of Health and Social Care Group Accounting Manual 2020/21; and - have been properly prepared in accordance with the requirements of the National Health Service Act 2006."
-Qualitative aspects of the Trust's accounting practices We reviewed the Trusts accounting policies and disclosures and concluded they comply with Department of Health and Social Care Group Accounting Manual 2020/21, appropriately tailored to the Trusts circumstances.
-Draft accounts were received from the Trust on 26 April 2021 and were of a good quality.
-Significant difficulties during the audit We did not encounter any significant difficulties during the course of the audit and we had the full co-operation of management.
-Our audit work was carried out through remote working arrangements as a result of the constraints imposed by the COVID-19 pandemic.
-This included the effective use of technology and close liaison with finance and other officers of the Trust.
-We would like to thank the Finance Team for the quality of their supporting working papers and for being available throughout the audit to answer our queries.
+We do this by expressing an opinion on whether the statements are prepared, in all material respects, in line with the financial reporting framework applicable to the Trust and whether they give a true and fair view of the Trust's financial position as at 31 March 2022 and of its financial performance for the year then ended.
+Our audit report, issued on 20 June 2022 gave an unqualified opinion on the financial statements for the year ended 31 March 2022 Qualitative aspects of the Trust's accounting practices We reviewed the Trust's accounting policies and disclosures and concluded they comply with Department of Health and Social Care Group Accounting Manual 2021/22 (GAM), appropriately tailored to the Trust's circumstances.
+Draft accounts were received from the Trust on 26 April 2022 and were of a good quality.
+Significant difficulties during the audit During the audit we did not encounter any significant difficulties and we have had the full co-operation of management.
+We would like to thank the Finance Team for the quality of their supporting working papers and for being available throughout the audit to respond to our queries.
 Internal control recommendations As part of our audit we considered the internal controls in place that are relevant to the preparation of the financial statements.
 We did this to design audit procedures that allow us to express our opinion on the financial statements, but this did not extend to us expressing an opinion on the effectiveness of internal controls.
-We identified one low risk deficiency in internal control as part of our audit - relating to ensuring that the contract with Leeds City Council, for the provision of staff to the Leeds equipment service, is updated and signed by both parties on an annual basis..
-Management has agreed to address the recommendation by the 31 August 2021.
-Introduction Audit of the financial statements Commentary on VFM arrangements Other reporting responsibilities and our fees Section 03:
+We did not make any internal control recommendation in 2021/22.
+Introduction Audit of the financial statements Commentary on VFM arrangements Other reporting responsibilities and our fees